Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Sub-Band Variations in Ionospheric Phase Structure Function (Band-4)

 \section{Sub-Band Variations in Ionospheric Phase Structure Function (Band-4)}

-In this appendix, we present additional structure function analyses at different sub-bands within the uGMRT Band-4 frequency range to assess the frequency dependence of ionospheric phase fluctuations.
-Figures~\ref{fig:structure_func_comp}, \ref{fig:anisotropic_comparison}, and \ref{fig:phase_variance_Bangle_comparison} illustrate the results for two representative frequencies: 612.5 MHz and 712.5 MHz.
-These include the one-dimensional phase structure function with power-law fits, two-dimensional anisotropic structure functions highlighting directional differences in turbulence, and binned phase variance plots as a function of baseline orientation relative to the projected Earth’s magnetic field.
-Together, these plots provide insights into how the ionospheric irregularities and anisotropic characteristics evolve across Band-4 frequencies.
+We selected three sub-bands with minimal RFI for analysis: 575--600, 600--625, and 700--725 MHz.
+We show the 600~MHz band as representative in the main text, with others in \ref{append1} to avoid repetition while demonstrating frequency trends.
+Figures~\ref{fig:structure_func_comp}, \ref{fig:anisotropic_comparison}, and \ref{fig:phase_variance_Bangle_comparison} illustrate the results for two representative frequencies: 625 MHz and 725 MHz.

+Here, we present the 1D phase structure functions with power-law fits (Fig.~\ref{fig:structure_func_comp}), the 2D anisotropic structure functions revealing turbulence directionality (Fig.~\ref{fig:anisotropic_comparison}), and the binned phase variance as a function of baseline orientation relative to the Earth's projected magnetic field (Fig.~\ref{fig:phase_variance_Bangle_comparison}).